demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 There’s either an issue with connecting to the remote and retrieving the information from or there are issues with the mapper and updating the incident.

 1. Try to run `get-remote-data` command from the specific incident’s war room.
+In case of success, that means there's something wrong with the modification detection, double check the integration configuration and search the log-bundle for any relevant errors.
-You can also add the debug-mode=true to try and get extra information about the issue (error, response code).
+In case of failure, try to add add the debug-mode=true and see if you get extra information about the issue (error, response code).
 2. Try to ensure the issue is not related to the mapper, double check that the mapper is indeed configured and contains the expected field.

 ### No outgoing mirroring